dkareh/KaPack/examples/modules/README.txt

-This is just a random example of SyncKA in action.
+This is just a random example of KaPack in action.

 I should make it so that it updates if you change the description file.
 Right now it only changes if you update the config.